angrotheman/vanilla-essence/libs/vanilla-essence/README.md

 ]);
 ```

-- It automatically converts a numeric value to a rem value.
+- **Rem Conversion:** It automatically converts a numeric value to a rem value.
 By default enabled for: `fontSize, letterSpacing, lineHeight`.

   - **(You can customize these settings in `config.remPropList`).**